keshiki808/react-movie-collection/README.md

 # Movie Collection

+***SEE THE ROOT DIRECTORY FOR .txt FILE THAT INCLUDES JSON DATA AND ROUTE FOR SUBMITTING DATA

 A movie collection app in order to develop skills using React web development.

 Based around Create, Read, Update, Delete features, it is essentially a web app that hosts the ability to host an editable collection of movies.